-- 18.6 Grievance Procedures: See Article 22 below. - 18.8 GEU Stipend Levels and Advancement: Refer to Article 19 of the MSU/GEU employment contract for information regarding stipends, tuition and fee benefits, and health insurance coverage.
-Stipends are not tax exempt. - Orientation and Teaching Expectations: Teaching Assistants will be provided with the required training that is specific to the assigned course at the start of Fall and Spring semesters, as well as throughout the semester as necessary.
 The general policy of the Department of Earth and Environmental Sciences is that graduate assistants shall not teach lecture sections.
-Graduate assistants who have unusual expertise in a certain aspect of the geological sciences, upon specific permission from the Chair and the faculty member involved, may be invited to give one to three lectures to a lecture section.
+Graduate assistants who have unusual expertise in a certain aspect of the Earth and Environmental Sciences, upon specific permission from the Chair and the faculty member involved, may be invited to give one to three lectures to a lecture section.